SansGuidon/bookmarks/README.md

 * [Daniel Miessler](https://danielmiessler.com/blog/how-to-decide-who-to-friend-on-facebook-linkedin-and-twitter/) - How To Decide Who To Friend on Facebook, LinkedIn, and Twitter
 * [Daniel Miessler](https://danielmiessler.com/projects/concepts/) - Lot of concepts summarized by Daniel Miessler
 * [Lecture Hunt](http://lecturehunt.com/) - find and share best learning material online (How to's, courses, ...)
+* [Thoughtbot's playbook](https://thoughtbot.com/playbook) - a guide explaining how Thoughtbot build products and run their company
 > Tools
 * [Chris Barber/ToolsOfTheTrade](https://github.com/cjbarber/ToolsOfTheTrade) - Tools of The Trade, from Hacker News.
 * [**BugMeNot**](http://bugmenot.com/) - no time to create an account ? try a domain or url and get shared logins